Azure/multimodal-ai-llm-processing-accelerator/README.md

 To run the demo app locally, follow these steps:

-- Open a new terminal/Windows Powershell window and activate your Python 3.11 environment
+- Open a new terminal/Windows Powershell window and activate your project's Python 3.11 environment (see [Prerequisites for deployment and local development](#prerequisites-for-deployment-and-local-development))
 - Navigate to the demo app directory: `cd demo_app`
 - When the demo app web server starts, it uses environment variables to connect to the correct function server and backend services.
-To get started , make a copy of the sample environment variables file: `cp .env.sample .env`
+To get started quickly, make a copy of the sample environment variables file: `cp .env.sample .env` and update it as follows:
-- Review the placeholder values in the `.env` file and update as required.
   - Many of the values will need to be updated to the bicep deploylment outputs so that the local demo app can connect to the deployed services.
   - If you have already deployed the solution to Azure, these variables will be stored in your azd environment output variables.
 These can be copied by running `azd env get-values` and then updating your `.env` file with the corresponding values.
 - Start the gradio server: `gradio demo_app.py`.
 By default, the application will launch in auto-reload mode, automatically reloading whenever `demo_app.py` is changed.
 - Open the web app in the browser: `https://localhost:8000`

-When using the demo web app, all requests will be sent to the function app (set by `FUNCTION_HOST`) for all processing.
-If any of these requests fail and you receive a 403 error, it could be because the function host is not running or unavailable, or that the specific pipeline is not loaded/running on that function server.
+When using the demo web app, all requests will be sent to the function app (set by `FUNCTION_HOST`) for processing.
+If any of these requests fail and the gradio web app shows a 403 error as the result, it could be because the function host is not running or is unavailable, or that the specific pipeline that the request was sent to is not loaded/running on that function server.
 Review the previous function app section for more details on why this might occur and how to troubleshoot it.

 # Credits